-Positions for Summer 2018 are filled.
+Positions for Summer 2019 are filled.
 However, there will be both part and full time positions available in Fall, Winter, and Spring terms.
 To apply, look for advertisements through UGAR or apply to Professor Pauls directly with:

 Professor of Mathematics